About the Israel Festival

 The Israel Festival — an internationally-renowned interdisciplinary festival that takes place each year in Jerusalem — presents high-quality productions in dance, music, drama and performance theater from all over the world, as well as original Israeli productions and free outdoor performances for the general public.

-The Israel Festival, which was founded in 1961, is celebrating its fifty-sixth anniversary.
+The Israel Festival, which was founded in 1961, is celebrating its fifty-seven anniversary.

 As a major platform for artistic discourse and professional enrichment, the Festival includes several professional conferences and seminars, as well as master classes with guest artists.

 The Festival functions as the primary venue for original international productions by renowned artists from all over the world.
 Past guests artists include Robert Wilson, Romeo Castellucci, Jan Fabre, Maurice Béjart, Alvin Ailey, Peter Brook, Daniel Barenboim, the dance companies of Merce Cunningham, Trisha Brown, and Lucinda Childs; Angélica Liddell, Marlene Monteiro Freitas, Xavier Le Roy, and Tom Luz.
 In addition to the international productions, the Festival hosts premieres of original Israeli productions.
 Artists hosted at past Festivals include Eyal Weiser, Yossi Izraeli, Yonatan Levy, and Adina Bar-On.